suoglu/UART-Tool/README.md

 * Parity: **no**, even, odd, mark, space (first letters also work)
 * Device path: */dev/tty\**, ***/dev/ttyUSB\****, ***/dev/ttyACM\****, ***/dev/ttyCOM\****
 * Poll range: **10**...20

+Tool also provide some helper functionality via arguments.
+When one of these arguments passed, tool exits after its done.
+When multiple arguments are passed, only argument is processed.

+* Help: Print info about arguments
+* Search: Search for available devices

 ## Software configurations